AtmosPrivate/Atmos-Hardware-Free/README.md

 Atmos Harware is used only for educational purposes and was not meant for any harm!
 This is a Arduino colorbot which uses only Arduino without the help of USB host shield, by spoofing the real mouse thus hiding from the anti - cheat.

+Works with the following methods:

+Calling Windows mouse_event functions through Python Using external hardware capable of simulating a human interface device, such as an Arduino Leonardo.
+Can communicate with these boards either through a COM port.
+Some of the features that offers:

 # 🛠 Requirements

 Before starting the software you need to do two very important things: